 Mix up a 1% solution (i.e. 1 kg of TSP in 100 liters (25 gallons) of water).
 Pump this solution through the Membranes using your winery pump to drain.
 When you first run the cleaning solution through the membranes, the solution exiting the membranes will be black and will turn to orange slowly over time.
 Once all liquid is drained.
 Mix another 1% solution and this time recirculate to the same tank for 10 minutes.
-To prevent liquid escaping, close all yellow handled valves at this point.
+Please make sure Valve 2 and 3 are open and place the end of your permeate tube exiting cartridge housing 1 into the cleaning solution bucket to avoid liquid from going to drain.
+Please repeat the process until the TSP water runs clear.